Turkish shipbuilder Karadeniz to send floating power station to Gaza

 Israel began military operations in Gaza on July 8 in response to rockets being fired into Israeli territory by fighters loyal to Islamist group Hamas.

-The bombardment has left much of the enclave's already fragile infrastructure in tatters, sparking warnings from the United Nations over spiraling prices and food shortages.
+The bombardment has left much of the enclave's already fragile infrastructure in tatters, sparking warnings from the United Nations over spiralling prices and food shortages.

 Karadeniz said in a statement to Reuters that it had received a request from the Palestinian authorities and that the ship would be sent within 120 days, once necessary approvals had been obtained.